 2. I didn’t list any Canadian bond ETFs above.
 It’s not because those are not considerations for investors.
-Rather, given where bond prices are now; the fact that interest rates are expected to rise over time (who knows??), AND to maximize the benefit of the TFSA – tax-free growth and tax-free income – I think you should put growth or income products in there.
+Rather, given where bond prices are now; the fact that interest rates are low and might rise (a bit??) over time (who knows??), AND to maximize the benefit of the TFSA – tax-free growth and tax-free income – I think you should put growth or income products in there.
 That’s just me!

 What about ex-Canada ETFs or all-world ETFs inside the TFSA?

 In recent years both iShares and Vanguard have put out some great products to help investors diversify beyond Canada’s borders. iShares has XAW and Vanguard has VXC in particular.

 I’m a big (and growing) fan of these global ETFs that are ex-Canada because of three key reasons:

 - I get global exposure to thousands of stocks I could never afford on my own